 Luxury Train Ride With The Golden Chariot: If money is no problem for you, and you want to explore Karnataka on a fast track while feeling like a royal personality, then there’s no better way doing it than in a luxury train.
 The Golden Chariot (one of the five luxury Maharaja trains operating in India) takes you through an epic journey across all the major highlights in Karnataka, including the town of Mysore, Hampi, Bandipur, Chickmangalur and Hassan.
 If I were to recommend only one experience in Karnataka then it’s perhaps going to be this.

 Experiencing Life In Bangalore: Bangalore is the biggest cosmopolitan in south India and is my favourite city in India.
-Unlike other big cities, Bangalore has an educated young crowd, a perfect weather, and a benevolent drinking and dining scene.
+Unlike other big cities, there are enough things to do in Bangalore for a tourist.
+What makes it even better is the fact that it has an educated young crowd, perfect weather, and a benevolent drinking and dining scene.
 It is not necessarily a place you would come to experience a world-class city, but if you want to experience modern India, look no further.

 Beaches of Gokarna: Around 150 km south of Goa, lies the beautiful beaches of Gokarna.
 You can picture it as a more laid-back and less-commercialised version of Goa where people come for a relaxing holiday, over full-scale parties – and that makes Gokarna many traveller’s preferred choice.
 Its real Indian vibe has not been yet completely washed away as the waves upon waves of westerner hippies flock in the country.